Improvement clinical director

 In East Lancashire he works across the health economy leading service improvement.
 He has been divisional director and chief of medicine at the Trust where he has worked since 2012, initially sharing the role of associate medical director with Calderdale and Huddersfield NHS Foundation Trust.

-Starting in 1994 John was appointed as a consultant physician in Bolton where he led the development and delivery of integrated diabetes care, and from 1997–2000 he was clinical director for medicine at Bolton Hospitals.
-In 2005–6 he spent 12 months at the Institute for Healthcare Improvement (IHI) and Harvard University, Boston, studying quality improvement and integrated care.
-As medical director of NHS Bolton from 2006–11 he led clinical quality and service redesign resulting in more integrated care delivery in a number of specialties, and a programme of continuous improvement based on IHI’s Triple Aim.
+As consultant physician in Bolton from 1994 he led the development and delivery of integrated diabetes care.
+He was clinical director for medicine at Bolton Hospitals 1997-2000.
+In 2005/6 he spent 12 months at the Institute for Healthcare Improvement and Harvard University, Boston, USA studying quality improvement and integrated care.
+As medical director of NHS Bolton from 2006-2011 he led clinical quality and service redesign resulting in more integrated care delivery in a number of specialities, and a programme of continuous improvement based on IHI’s Triple Aim.

 He has worked more widely on long term conditions and quality improvement making significant contributions to Year of Care (DoH), Teams without Walls (Royal Colleges), Healthier Horizons and Joined up Care for people with Long Term Conditions (NHS North West), Triple Aim (Institute for Healthcare Improvement) and Safer Clinical Systems (Health Foundation).
 He played a major role in the development of Advancing Quality Alliance (AQuA) as clinical lead, faculty and non-executive board member.